 Impact

-The Company promotes economic value creation for communities and enhances the value of local products through the exchange of experiences, sales skills, and distribution channels.
-This results in increased community income and stronger relationships with the Company.
+The Company promotes economic value creation for communities and analysis the value of local products through the exchange of experiences, sales skills, and distribution channels.
+This results in an increased community income and stronger relationship with the Company.

 Relevant Stakeholders